MFarabi619/LaTeXResumeSync/README.md

 - Get resumes off Overleaf onto a local directory.
 - Investigate the best format in which to store my data for both resumes, including any differences.
 JSON?
 YAML?
 CSV?
     - It needs to be human readable, editable, and convertable to LaTeX.
     - The ideal outcome is that I don't have to write any LaTeX code for content.
-I'm okay with having to modify the LaTeX templates for spacing, that's a rare task that cannot be automated because it's heavily dependant on content.
+I'm okay with having to modify the LaTeX templates for spacing, that's a rare task that cannot be automated because it's heavily dependent on the content.

 ## Nice to have so that the problem is solved once and for all
 - Automate the process of uploading resumes to simplify.